Machine learning methods for subpixel trajectory reconstruction in discretized position detectors: Reconstruction methods

 \subsection{Convolutional neural network}

-The CNN architecture preserves the 2D spatial structure of the energy deposition patterns.
-We employ a compact architecture with two convolutional layers followed by fully connected layers for regression, as illustrated in Figure~\ref{fig:CNN}.
+The CNN retains the two-dimensional arrangement of the scintillator signal map.
+It contains two convolutional layers followed by fully connected regression layers, as shown in figure~\ref{fig:CNN}.

-The first convolutional layer uses 16 filters with 3×3 kernels and ReLU activation, and the second convolutional layer uses 32 filters with the same kernel size and activation.
-To preserve the full spatial context, padding is applied in the convolutions so that feature maps remain 8×8 throughout the network.
-This ensures that edge pixels contribute equally to the prediction, avoiding systematic bias near detector boundaries.
-Both convolutional layers include 10\% dropout for regularization.
-After flattening, the features are processed through a 64-neuron fully connected layer with ReLU activation, followed by a final 2-neuron output layer for the $(x,y)$ position coordinates.
+The first convolutional layer has 16 filters with 3$\times$3 kernels and ReLU activation.
+The second has 32 filters with the same kernel size and activation.
+Padding preserves the 8$\times$8 feature-map dimensions so that information from cells at the detector boundary is retained.
+Both convolutional layers use 10\% dropout.
+The resulting features are flattened and passed through a 64-unit fully connected layer with ReLU activation, followed by a two-unit output layer for the reconstructed $(x,y)$ position.

-Training used learning rate $1 \times 10^{-3}$, L2 weight decay of $1 \times 10^{-5}$, and 120 epochs with early stopping based on validation distance error to prevent overfitting.
+The CNN was trained for 120 epochs with a learning rate of $1 \times 10^{-3}$ and L2 weight decay of $1 \times 10^{-5}$.
+The checkpoint with the lowest validation distance error was retained for evaluation.